 We have implemented expanded cleaning and disinfecting processes.
 Jefferson Lines routinely uses EPA approved disinfectant in the lavatories as well as interior cleaner throughout the rest of the bus.
 In addition to an upgraded disinfectant, we have expanded the use of the product throughout the bus and trained our bus cleaners on items requiring special attention while cleaning.
 We have also asked our drivers and depot employees to wipe down surfaces with a disinfectant at the end of each day during multi-day bus movements.

-Sanitization Products When Traveling
+Using Sanitization Products While Traveling

 Personal Safety Recommendations